-The parameters considered in determining impairment are generally based on the Bank's internal historical experience of defaults and recoveries.

-The parameters are periodically reviewed and updated to reflect the economic situation and to be representative of the current economic environment at all times.
+The models used to measure impairment are generally based on the Bank's own historical experience of defaults and recoveries.
+The models are updated from time to time to reflect the economic situation and at all times represent the current economic context.

-The models also incorporate perspectives of future economic evolution (forward looking) to determine the expected loss considering the macroeconomic factors that are related to the probability of default and/or the Bank's recoverability indicators, namely:
+The models also include forward-looking estimates of economic performance to determine the expected loss, taking macroeconomic factors related to the probability of default and/or the Bank's recoverability indicators into account, specifically:

-- Real GDP:
+- Real GDP;

 - Non-oil GDP growth rate;

 - USD/ AOA exchange rate (parallel) end of period;

 - Luanda Consumer Price Index;

 - Real Effective Exchange Rate (REER);

 - EUR/ AOA exchange rate end of period.